• Skip to main content

 Baylor University’s School of Law has a long history and a stellar reputation for providing our students with a strong legal education, getting students hands-on experience, and having a high Bar pass rate.
 This achievement measure is unique to our Juris Doctorate program and speaks to the high-level of preparation our law school grants to our JD graduates.
 The Bar is an important indicator to Baylor for us to continue to be successful and a leader in legal education and preparation.

-From the baseline year in 2018 to the present, Baylor’s Bar passing rate has remained within 5% (87-92%).
+From the baseline year in 2018 to the present, Baylor’s Bar passing rate has grown to reach a high of 94.9% in 2025.
 Baylor’s goal for 2027 is to remain at or above 90% first-time pass rate for the Bar (in any state).

 Research Doctorate Completion Rate

 As part of our previous strategic vision, Baylor pursued and ultimately achieved becoming a R1 university in December 2021.
 In this pursuit and after, Baylor prioritizes growing the success of our research doctorate programs.
-Baylor uses the IPEDS definition to identify research doctorate programs: “A Ph.D. or other doctor’s degree that requires advanced work beyond the master’s level, including the preparation and defense of a dissertation based on original research, or the planning and execution of an original project demonstrating substantial artistic or scholarly achievement…” In the last three years, the 10-year research doctorate completion rate has been trending upward toward the 2027 target of 80%.
-In 2024, the target was surpassed with a record 10-year research doctorate completion rate of 82.9%.
+Baylor uses the IPEDS definition to identify research doctorate programs: “A Ph.D. or other doctor’s degree that requires advanced work beyond the master’s level, including the preparation and defense of a dissertation based on original research, or the planning and execution of an original project demonstrating substantial artistic or scholarly achievement…” In the last four years, the 10-year research doctorate completion rate has been trending upward toward the 2027 target of 80%.
+In 2024 and again in 2025, the target was surpassed with a record 10-year research doctorate completion rate of 82.9% and 88.6%, respectively.

 Data sources: Retention and graduation/completion data are provided by the Office of Institutional Research.
 Placement data is provided by the Baylor Career Center.
 The placement data is based on the number of students who have been hired in full- or part-time jobs, enrolled in graduate school, serve in the military, and are in full-time volunteer programs (e.g., Teach for America, Peace Corps).
 The Law School Bar first-time pass rate is provided by the American Bar Association.